 Changes for the Better

-- Eat Fiber-Rich Foods.
-Try whole fruits, vegetables (including beans) and whole grains like rolled oats, brown rice and whole-wheat bread.
+- Eat fiber-rich foods.
+Try whole fruits, vegetables (including beans) and whole grains including rolled oats, brown rice and whole-wheat bread.
 Make changes slowly.
 Fiber helps move food through your intestine, but it takes time for your body to adjust to eating more.
 Adding too much too quickly may result in gas, bloating and cramping.

 Tap Into a Great Resource

-A registered dietitian can help you manage IBS through diet.
-An RD will work with you to identify which foods and habits might cause trouble and you will learn healthy eating strategies to reduce the risk of pain.
+A registered dietitian nutritionist can help you manage IBS through diet.
+An RDN will work with you to identify which foods and habits might cause trouble and you will learn healthy eating strategies to reduce the risk of pain.

 It is not uncommon to suffer nutrient shortfalls if you struggle with a digestive condition.
-An RD can also help you consume all the nutrients you need to support good health.
+An RDN can also help you consume all the nutrients you need to support good health.

-Use the Find a Registered Dietitian tool to locate an RD in your area to help address your IBS.
+Use the Find a Registered Dietitian Nutritionist tool to locate an RDN in your area to help address your IBS.